9. k-Nearest-Neighbor Classifier with sklearn

 Determining the Optimal k Value

-As we have written the the optimal value for k
+The optimal value for k

 is usually the square root of n, where n is the total number of samples of our data set.